ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 ## Low-Level Interface: `number_gen_dev.py`

-In general, this file provides a class that interfaces between the Python process and the hardware you communicate with.
-It handles the low-level instructions that need to be sent to the device to write setting values and read data.
+This file handles the low-level communication with the hardware.
 This file is independent of ScopeFoundry.
 It is not strictly required, especially when the hardware seller already provides a Python interface module or library.
-However, it might still help you keep the `_hw` file more organized.
+It is useful in conjunction with the required `ScopeFoundry.HardwareComponent` as it allows HardwareComponent to delegate functionalities.

-For now, this file will be provided and simulates a connection to a wave function generator.
+For this tutorial, this file will be provided and simulates a connection to a wave function generator.
 In [Part 2](../10_hardware-2), we provide tips on how to write this in practice.

 Replace the content of `random_gen_dev.py` with the following: